Tornado Safety Tips

 Prepare your home and family before a storm sweeps in.

-Nearly 800 twisters occur each year in the U.S., according to the National Center for Environmental Health.
+Nearly 1,200 twisters occur each year in the U.S., according to the National Oceanic and Atmospheric Administration.
 Many of these storms destroy homes, businesses and lives.

 Since tornadoes are often unpredictable and extremely powerful, no amount of preparation will eliminate every risk.
 But there are steps you can take to protect your home and your family.

 Your basement or lowest ground floor work best as a storm shelter.
 The area you choose should be away from windows or objects that could be thrown by wind.